Microsoft Dynamics 365 Connector

 Authenticate requests using OAuth 2.0 Authorization Code.

-The OAuth 2.0 auth code flow allows your user grant permission to your integration to interact with Dynamics on their behalf.
+The OAuth 2.0 authorization code flow allows an end user to grant the integration permission to interact with Dynamics on their behalf.

-- Supported account types should be Multi-tenant if you intend for customers to authenticate with their own Dynamics instance, or Single-tenant if you intend to authenticate with your own Dynamics instance.
+- Supported Account Types should be Multi-tenant when end customers will authenticate with their own Dynamics instance, or Single-tenant when authenticating with a single Dynamics instance.

 - Under Redirect URI enter